 One of the best things to do in Hillcrest is to take a food tour with Bite San Diego.
 You get to experience a handful of restaurants and get all of the best local tips!

 Photographing and eating gourmet food is one of our passions, in addition to traveling.
 We cook a lot at home, but we like to try out a new restaurant in San Diego at least once a week.

-Our San Diego restaurant guide has been great motivation for us to venture out to different areas of San Diego county.
+Our San Diego restaurant website has been great motivation for us to venture out to different areas of San Diego county.
 Since it could take the rest of our lives before we even scratch the surface of all the food options in San Diego, the next best thing is to take a few tours where we can taste a handful of restaurants at once.